Our Mission

 A young woman with long brown hair, smiling, wearing a sleeveless beige top and a small nose ring.

-Hannah is a scientist, educator, and mentor dedicated to translating complex research into insights that inspire curiosity, foster growth, and connect science to real-world impact.
-She earned her Ph.D. in Molecular Physiology and Biophysics at Vanderbilt University School of Medicine in Dr. Alan Cherrington’s lab.
-She is currently a postdoctoral scholar in the Cherrington lab, studying full-body metabolic physiology in large animal models with a focus on liver glucose metabolism.
-In February 2026, she will join Duke University to expand her research into human physiology under the mentorship of Drs.
-Jonathan Campbell and David D’Alessio.
-Her work will explore how pancreatic alpha cell signals coordinate insulin secretion and hepatic glucose metabolism in people with type 2 diabetes, reframing glucagon biology as a dynamic regulator of metabolism.
+Hannah Waterman is a scientist, educator, and mentor dedicated to translating complex research into insights that inspire curiosity, foster growth, and connect science to real-world impact.
+She is currently a Postdoctoral Associate at the Duke Molecular Physiology Institute, where she conducts mechanistic human clinical research under the mentorship of Jonathan Campbell, PhD, and David D’Alessio, MD.
+Her work focuses on how pancreatic α-cell signaling regulates β-cell function and hepatic insulin sensitivity across metabolic health and early type 2 diabetes, reframing glucagon biology as a dynamic and context-dependent regulator of human metabolism.

-During her Ph.D. at Vanderbilt, Hannah investigated the physiologic and cellular mechanisms of the second-meal phenomenon.
-Her research showed that morning insulin establishes hepatic metabolic memory, enhancing subsequent postprandial glucose uptake and glycogen storage through coordinated insulin-dependent and insulin-independent mechanisms.
-Her work combined sophisticated metabolic clamp studies with a variety of transcriptomic and proteomic analyses, linking physiology to molecular adaptations.
-Her research earned multiple first-author publications, nearly 20 presentations at local, national, and international meetings, and recognition through prestigious awards, including the 2025 Vanderbilt Basic Sciences Dean’s Award for Exceptional Achievement and the 2025 Vanderbilt Diabetes Scholar Award.
+Hannah earned her Doctor of Philosophy (PhD) in Molecular Physiology and Biophysics from Vanderbilt University School of Medicine, where she trained in the laboratory of Alan Cherrington, PhD.
+Her doctoral research investigated the physiologic and cellular mechanisms underlying the second-meal phenomenon, demonstrating that morning insulin establishes hepatic metabolic “memory” that enhances later postprandial glucose uptake and glycogen storage through coordinated insulin-dependent and insulin-independent pathways.
+Her work integrated sophisticated metabolic physiology with molecular analyses, linking whole-body glucose regulation to cellular adaptation.
+This research resulted in multiple first-author publications, nearly 20 presentations at local, national, and international meetings, and recognition through prestigious awards, including the Vanderbilt Basic Sciences Dean’s Award for Exceptional Achievement and the Vanderbilt Diabetes Scholar Award.

-Alongside her research, Hannah is deeply committed to teaching and mentorship.
-She holds a Certificate in College Teaching with specializations in STEM and online education and has extensive experience tutoring and TA’ing across K-12 and higher education.
-Over the past two years, she has taught Human Physiology courses for gifted students through Vanderbilt’s Peabody College and has guided countless students and trainees in science, fostering curiosity, confidence, and growth.
+Alongside her research, Hannah is deeply committed to education and mentorship.
+She holds a Certificate in College Teaching with specializations in STEM and online education and has extensive experience tutoring and teaching across K–12 and higher education.
+She teaches Human Physiology courses for gifted students through Vanderbilt’s Programs for Talented Youth and has mentored numerous students and trainees, fostering curiosity, confidence, and growth.

 For Hannah, science is not only about discovery.
 It is about connection, opportunity, and lifting others as you rise.
 Through her research, teaching, and The Metabolism Lab, she works to advance knowledge while creating pathways for others to succeed, inspiring curiosity, confidence, and a lifelong love of learning.